raven-dev-ops/accessible_education_software/README.md

 For early development, the app uses mock data and stubbed APIs:

-- `apps/web/data/sampleStudents.json` – sample student records for the admin dashboard.
+- `apps/web/data/sampleStudents.json` - sample student records for the admin dashboard.
-- `apps/web/pages/api/students.ts` – returns the mock students.
+- `apps/web/pages/api/students.ts` - returns the mock students.
-- `apps/web/pages/api/upload.ts` – accepts file uploads and logs metadata (no real OCR yet).
+- `apps/web/pages/api/upload.ts` - accepts file uploads, forwards them to the OCR service when `OCR_SERVICE_URL` is configured, and falls back to a stub log-only response otherwise.
-- `apps/web/pages/api/test-ocr.ts` – stub endpoint to exercise the OCR pipeline and logs.
+- `apps/web/pages/api/test-ocr.ts` - stub endpoint to exercise the OCR pipeline and logs.

 These will be replaced with real database and OCR-service-backed implementations as the project progresses.

+---

+## Math handling (Day 3)

+Early plan for representing and rendering math from OCR output:

+- Prefer MathML as the canonical format, storing raw OCR text alongside a math-aware string that screen readers can read.
+- Keep OCR responses as plain text for now; a later pass will lift math into MathML/LaTeX and attach a spoken-text fallback.
+- Render math on the client with a lightweight MathJax setup (MathML-first) while keeping plain-text/ARIA fallbacks for Braille and TTS users.
+- Announce OCR success/error states with `aria-live` status messaging so screen readers pick up inline results.

 ---